Search look and feel

 Style the term

-By default, the term will be displayed in bold, and the definition will appear below it in slightly smaller regular font text.
+By default, the term displays in bold and the definition will appear below it in slightly smaller regular font text.

 .ko-glossary-search-header {